 Whether inshore or towards the reefs of the Gulf, there’s a pier for your needs.
 The town itself and nearby Orange Beach are full of these walkways stretching out into the water, giving avid anglers the chance to set up camp for the day.
 Target anything from Catfish to Redfish, to Snappers!

-For a moderate price (usually no more than $10 a day), you can sit and take advantage of what’s biting beneath, surrounded by like-minded anglers.
+For a moderate price (usually no more than $10 a day), you can sit and try at what’s biting beneath.
 In fact, pier fishing here is so popular that regular fishermen have developed a habit of shuffling around each other to help one another and make sure that lines don’t tangle.
 You may want to keep an eye out to learn some tips before you get on!

 Gulf Shores Surf Fishing

 From Fort Morgan to Perdido Pass, there’s miles and miles of shoreline just calling out your name.
 In fact, some of the most productive fishing spots in Gulf Shores can be found from shore.
 Hit the beaches, marshes, or even the boardwalk, and cast your line to catch some of Alabama’s favorite fish.

 Some of the best spots to target include the brackish waters around the mouth of the bays.
 This is where some of the bigger creatures come close to shore.
 Then there are anglers who prefer to focus their attention on the Big and Little Lagoons.
 Both good options where a whole range of inshore fish can be caught.
 Wherever you go, don’t forget to purchase a fishing license before casting your line!